My favourite make-up look is golden-bronze eyes.

 Lastly, can I just say how good it is to own a palette which doesn’t come with those awful sponge brushes that never get used?
 The Dolce Vita is a true holy grail product.

-The Luxury Palette in The Dolce Vita is available from the Charlotte Tilbury website, and costs £39.
-There are also seven other combinations to choose from.
+The Luxury Palette in The Dolce Vita (now known as the Bella Sofia) is available from the Charlotte Tilbury website, and costs £40.
+There are also 11 other combinations to choose from.

 You Might Also Like